Menu

 • ‘I see’, he said, ‘that you have gone.’

-Note the punctuation outside the quotation marks after see.
+The punctuation is outside the quotation marks after 'see'.

 • I see it, and that makes me mad.
 Becomes: